 House buying is a fairly organized process so long as you are going through an agent.
 Like in the US, the agent will handle most of the paperwork.
-I might recommend that you use one that is familiar with foreigners buying property in Italy as there are some details particular Americans.
+I recommend that you use one that is familiar with foreigners buying property in Italy as there are some details particular to Americans.
 The link below is for an article that does a pretty comprehensive job of outlining the process.
+Italian-Property-Buying-Guide

 For us the process went as such